Fidget spinners and squishies: some Toys 'R' Us toymakers cut ties

 “The potential upside is massive,” Araten said, adding that Toys ‘R’ Us would emerge from bankruptcy a “nimbler and stronger company that delights kids for generations.”

-Reporting by Tracy Rucinski in Chicago; additional reporting by Tom Hals in Wilmington, Delaware and Jessica DiNapoli in New York; Editing by Lisa Shumaker
+additional reporting by Tom Hals in Wilmington, Delaware and Jessica DiNapoli in New York